Analysis of Noisy Evolutionary Optimization When Sampling Fails: Conclusion

 \section{Conclusion}

 In this paper, we analyze the effectiveness of sampling in noisy evolutionary optimization via rigorous running time analysis.
-We show that when increasing the sample size, the running time of the (1+1)-EA can reduce from exponential to polynomial and then grow back to exponential, on the noisy LeadingOnes problem.
-This hints the importance of selecting a proper sample size.
-We also construct two artificial noisy problems to show that when sampling with any fixed sample size fails, using parent and offspring populations can work, respectively.
+First, we construct a family of artificial noisy problems to show that when sampling with any fixed sample size fails, using parent or offspring populations can work.
 This complements the previous comparison between populations and sampling on the robustness to noise, which only showed the superiority of sampling over populations.
-Finally, through a carefully constructed noisy problem, we show that when using neither sampling nor populations is effective, adaptive sampling which uses a dynamic sample size can work.
+Next, through a carefully constructed artificial noisy problem, we show that when using neither sampling nor populations is effective, adaptive sampling which uses a dynamic sample size can work.
 This provides some theoretical justification for the good empirical performance of adaptive sampling.

 From the analysis, we can find that for an optimization problem under noise, if the true fitness order on some solutions is consistent with their expected noisy fitness order while these two orders are reverse on some other solutions, we should be very careful when using the sampling strategy.
 This is because a consistent order prefers a large sample size while a reverse order requires a small sample size.
-In such situations, we have to carefully select a proper sample size (as shown in Section~\ref{sec-sample-size}) or use the adaptive sampling strategy (as shown in Section~\ref{sec-adaptive}).
-However, we also note that all the findings in the paper are derived on artificial noisy problems.
-We will explore them on real noisy problems in the future.
+In such situations, we may use the adaptive sampling strategy, as shown in Section~\ref{sec-adaptive}.

+The analysis in Section~\ref{sec-population} shows that parent and offspring populations can bring robustness to noise by making the probability of losing the current best fitness small.
+For parent populations, losing the current best fitness requires all non-best solutions in the population to appear better.
+For offspring populations, a fair number of offspring solutions with fitness no worse than the parent solution will be generated, and losing the current fitness requires all these solutions to appear worse.
+Both events usually occur with a small probability in noisy environments.

+We want to point out that this work is only a start for the running time analysis of sampling in noisy evolutionary optimization.
+All the findings are derived on very artificial noise models.
+Future work should concentrate on realistic noise models, e.g., additive Gaussian noise.
+It would be very interesting to examine whether these findings occur in natural noisy situations.
+Also it would be desirable to analyze the effectiveness of some standard adaptive sampling strategies theoretically.